 After several years of working to better my health, my husband and I conceived our first child shortly after my doula training.
-My birth was an incredible and empowering experience for me.
+My birth was an incredible experience for me.
 I was respected in all of my choices, and I feel exceptionally lucky to have had such a great support system.

 As a doula, I hope to serve area families for many years to come by providing the same unconditional support that I received during my own journey.
 My main goal is to help others to maintain their autonomy during pregnancy, birth, and the postpartum period.
-I assist parents to make meaningful decisions for themselves and to effectively communicate those decisions to their care providers.
+I assist parents to make meaningful decisions for themselves and to effectively communicate those decisions to their support people and care providers.
 Most importantly, I strive to provide unbiased and non-judgmental support to clients in every decision they make – whether those decisions happen to be similar to, or the polar opposite of, the choices that I would make for myself.

 In the time since my initial doula training, I've taken additional trainings and certified in February of 2017 as a dual birth and postpartum doula with Doula Trainings International.